 Plants, trees, and shrubs begin life as a small seed that germinates.
 Human life begins as a zygote.
 Speech development in a child begins with one syllable words.

-After Bible School, I began my ministry as a janitor at a large church.
+I began my ministry cleaning a large local church.
 There I learned humility, faithfulness, integrity, endurance, submission, respect for leaders, unselfishness, and how to adapt to different personalities.
-I also studied the Word and developed my fellowship with God in prayer.
-The seedbed of my ministry now found its fertile soil in faithfulness in small things way back then.
+I also studied and developed my fellowship with God.
+The seedbed of my ministry now found its fertile soil in faithfulness in small things.

 You may feel the call of a pastor, an evangelist, or a teacher in the body of Christ.
 You sense a seed of ministry in you.
-Or, you are just looking to find your place in the body of Christ and be use by God to bless others.
-Then find a way to be faithful in small things.
-Minister in nursing homes, prisons, Bible studies, small groups, in children’s ministry, or in youth groups.
-Assist your pastor in your church in any way he needs you.
-Usher, greet, cut the grass, repair the building, help with the sound, teach a children’s class, minister in a nursing home, or lead a small group.
+Find a way to be faithful in small things.
+Minister in nursing homes, prisons, Bible studies, home groups, in children’s ministry, in youth groups.
+Assist your pastor in the local church in any way he needs you.
+Usher, greet, duplicate CD’s, cut the grass, repair the building, help with the sound.
 Look for areas of need and lend a hand.

-Promotion comes from the Lord.
+Promotion in ministry comes from the Lord.
 Don’t despise the day of small things.
 Those days are the proving ground for what God can do through you for the rest of your life.